-This section contains a variety of views illustrating the terrain of the island of Patmos.
+This section contains rarely seen/visited places illustrating the terrain of the island of Patmos.
+See below for a map to locate Patmos.

 Patmos is a Greek island in the Dodecanese group, located about 40 mi.
 [65 km.] west of the western coast of Turkey.